 - There is a wealth of information showing that people in intensive care units often have scurvy, severe vitamin D deficiencies, selenium deficiencies, and other nutrient deficiencies?

-- An intensive care unit in Norfolk has almost eliminated sepsis deaths by giving patients a combination of high dose vitamin C, vitamin B1 and steroids (the Marik Protocol)?
+- An intensive care unit in Norfolk has almost eliminated sepsis deaths by giving patients high-dose vitamin C, vitamin B1 and steroids (the Marik Protocol)?

-- The main antidote to paracetamol (acetaminophen) poisoning is an amino acid called n-acetyl cysteine, which supports liver detoxification?
+- The primary antidote to paracetamol (acetaminophen) poisoning is an amino acid called n-acetyl cysteine, which supports liver detoxification?

-- Giving alcoholics and some other patient groups high dose B vitamins and vitamin C can prevent permanent brain damage?
+- Giving alcoholics and other patient groups high doses of B vitamins and vitamin C can prevent permanent brain damage?

-- Before the development of antiepileptic drugs the original treatment for childhood epilepsy was a very low carbohydrate diet, called a ketogenic diet?
+- Before Big Pharma developed antiepileptic drugs, the initial treatment for childhood epilepsy was a very low carbohydrate diet called a ketogenic diet?
 Or that the ketogenic diet was just as successful as the drugs that replaced it?

-- A whole foods, ketogenic diet has also been proven to be the most effective way to reverse type 2 diabetes, getting people off most of their medications?
+- A whole-food, ketogenic diet is the most effective way to reverse type 2 diabetes, getting people off most of their medications?

-- Or that the same diet is being researched as a part of cancer treatment?
+- Researchers are studying the ketogenic diet as a part of cancer treatment?

-The more I thought about it, the more I realised that in conventional medicine we had been so star struck by pharmaceutical companies and their promises to treat symptoms, we had forgotten our basic biochemistry and physiology.
-And in doing so, we shut the door on the possibility that these and other naturally occurring compounds could be effective at improving outcomes in chronic and acute conditions.
+The more I thought about it, the more I realised that in conventional medicine, we had been so star struck by pharmaceutical companies and their promises to treat symptoms that we had forgotten our basic biochemistry and physiology.
+And in doing so, we shut the door on the possibility that these and other naturally occurring compounds could effectively improve outcomes in chronic and acute conditions.

 I used my medical training in critical appraisal to pinpoint and research foods and supplements that could help support me at a cellular and subcellular level.